Kustjägarna: History

 In 1955, the Chief of the Navy, Vice Admiral Stig H:son Ericson received the Supreme Commander, General Nils Swedlund's permission for experimental training of coastal rangers.
 On 15 September 1956, Coastal Artillery Order No. 77 was issued, which meant that experimental training of coastal ranger would begin at KA 1's Närförsvarsskola ("Close-In Security School") in Vaxholm - three years later renamed the Coastal Ranger School (Kustjägarskolan).
 One of the instructors who in January 1957 received the first 89 coastal ranger aspirants was the first head of the Närförsvarsskolan, Captain Per Carleson, who had received special training at the French amphibious school in North Africa.
-Carleson's ideal instructor was, with his own words "skilful in hand-to-hand combat, skilled navigator of the archipelago, good at orienteering, preferably a combat diver, knowledgeable signaler and artillery observer, and also strong, durable and provided with good judgment".
+Carleson's ideal instructor was, with his own words "skilful in hand-to-hand combat, skilled navigator of the archipelago, good at orienteering, preferably a frogman, knowledgeable signaler and artillery observer, and also strong, durable and provided with good judgment".
 In the autumn of 1957, General Swedlund personally inspected the Coastal Ranger School and approved further training.
 With the beginning of 1960, the coastal rangers became part of the Swedish war organization.

-The Coastal Rangers were during the late parts of the Cold War used mainly as a very highly trained commando unit whose main tasks were amphibious landings, raids and assaults.
-Secondary tasks were long range reconnaissance and sabotage.
+The Coastal Rangers were during the late parts of the Cold War used mainly as a very highly trained commando unit whose main tasks were amphibious warfare operations, coastal raiding, and commando style raids.
+Secondary tasks were long-range reconnaissance and sabotage behind enemy lines.
 Since the year 2000, however, the unit has been reorganized into its current organisation and is now composed of full-time professional personnel with emphasis on reconnaissance patrols behind enemy lines but still retain the capability to conduct direct action missions.

 Role

-As a special operations capable reconnaissance unit, the main tasks of the Coastal Ranger is to gather intelligence, to conduct raids and to commit sabotage.

-They are experts in what is known internationally as "brown water" or "green water operations" that can be generally described as operations in areas where the ocean meets land.
+As a marines special operations capable forces, the main tasks of the Coastal Ranger is to amphibious warfare operations, to commit sabotage, to conduct commando style raids, to conduct VBSS operations, to irregular warfare operations, and to special reconnaissance for gathering field intelligence.
+They are experts in what is known internationally as brown-water or green-water operations that can be generally described as operations in areas where the ocean meets land.
 Archipelagos, river deltas, large rivers, and large lakes are examples of such areas.

 The Coastal Ranger are trained at the 1st Marine Regiment which is headquartered at Berga Naval Base located in east central Sweden.